Northwestern Syria offensive (April–June 2015): Fighting for the Ariha–Latakia highway

-On 4 June, the Army recaptured the villages of Tal A'our, Al-Zayadiyah and Sararif and the hills of Tall Ghazal and Tall al-Sahan.
+On 4 June, the Army recaptured the villages of Tal A'our, Al-Zayadiyah and Sararif and,according to one blogger, the hills of Tall Ghazal and Tall al-Sahan.
 The next day, the Syrian Army advanced and seized the areas of Marj al-Zohour and the Zayzoun Dam, near the administrative border between Idlib and Hama.

 On the same day, the rebels launched a large-scale attack on the Sheikh Ali hill area and gained ground in the Basanqul forest, and eventually captured the hill itself.
 In addition, the rebels captured five villages near Basanqul.

 On 6 June, the rebels captured Basanqul and Mahambel.
 The rebels continued advancing that day and captured two checkpoints west of Mahambel, including the largest remaining barrier in Idlib.
 According to the SOHR, the Syrian Army lost 11 tanks and armoured vehicles during the new rebel assault.
 The fighting killed 32 soldiers and 13 rebels, according to SOHR.

 By the end of 6 June, an Ahrar al-Sham spokesman claimed that the Army of Conquest controlled about 99% of Idlib province.

 On 8 June, the SAAF conducted airstrikes on the village of al-Janodia, which reportedly killed 49 civilians, while Iranian officers were reported to had executed three Syrian Arab Army officers who retreated from the Mahambel and Basanqul checkpoints.

 On 13 June, the rebels launched an assault on the remaining government-held positions in Idlib, with the SOHR reporting that they captured Al-Mushayrifah, Jannat al-Qura, and Tal Sheikh Khattab, along the highway, although those locations were reported captured more than two weeks earlier.
 Rebels also advanced in the Sarafif area, which was recaptured by the Syrian Army on 4 June.
-On that day, one of the two bodyguards of Col. Suheil Al Hassan died of his wounds, after being shot by a rebel sniper.
+On that day, one of the two bodyguards of Col. Suhayl al-Hasan died of his wounds, after being shot by a rebel sniper.

 By the next day, the Syrian Army had regained control over the areas it lost on the previous day, after the rebels retreated under heavy airstrikes and shelling.